Dancing with uncertainty

 Empowered to thrive

-Symptoms are messengers of self-compassion.
+Symptoms are messengers for self-compassion.

 For much of my life, I experienced unexplained symptoms — stomachaches, panic attacks, frozen shoulder, dizziness, and more.